haydan145/panic/README.md

 A Windows 10/11 panic button that mutes volume and closes all windows upon key press.
 Restores upon other key.
-Download the PanicButtonSetup.exe from Releases.
-Run it and toggle startup with device (Recommended) Open the app from Start:
+Download the PanicButtonSetup.exe from Releases (on the right of the page) Run it and toggle startup with device (Recommended) Open the app from Start: